 Limited Liability Companies (LLCs) and Limited Liability Partnerships (LLPs) are entities established solely by state statute.
 It is possible for either of these entities to elect to be taxed as “pass through” entities, such as S-Corporations or general partnerships.
 Many business owners choose to make this election because it allows them the ability to avoid double taxation.
 The flexibility of a limited liability entity allows the business owners to assign income and losses to some extent, which is helpful.
 While the tax consequences of a chosen business entity are significant, the type of business entity you choose must depend on many other factors, as well.

-If you have questions regarding business taxes, or any other small business planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (470) 443-0062.
+If you have questions regarding business taxes, or any other small business planning needs, please contact Wilcox Attorneys, PA online or by calling us at (470) 443-0062.